Short Description: This widget can be used to forecast the behavior of the portfolio under extreme macro events.

-- A dynamic graph with grey bars (in the example they represent oil shocks).
+- A dynamic graph with grey bars representing portfolio-level response to macro shocks

-The grey bars represent the expected PL of the portfolio for different shocks of an exogenous factor (oil in the examples contained in this document), within a range that is automatically calculated by Everysk.
+The grey bars represent the expected PL of the portfolio for different shocks of an exogenous index, within a range that is automatically calculated by Everysk.
 In certain templates, a specific grey bar might already be selected to highlight if an upside or downside shock is the most relevant for that template.
 By clicking on that bar, you will unlock the highlight.

 As you move the mouse sideways over grey bars, the graph on the right will change accordingly.
 The individual contributions on the right graph are sorted from largest expected PL (on top) to lowest (bottom) for the specific shock that is active on the left.